Sieboldianus/TagMaps/docs/user-guide/use-your-own-data.md

+# Use your own data

-There're two types of input that can be processed by tagmaps with the provided files in `00_Config`:
+There are two types of input that can be processed by tagmaps with the provided files in `00_Config`:

 * A) raw data
 * B) preprocessed data

-### A: raw data
+## A: Raw data

 This is the most typical situation.
 If you have messy raw data, use this approach and simply provide a CSV with the following header: